MaxStrange/nlp/diplomacy/README.md

 ### Message Format

 It is important to adhere to the right format for the messages that you feed into the betrayal.py script.
 There is some metadata that is necessary.
-Each text file is a series of messages with some metadata from a single season in the game of Diplomacy and for a single pair of people.
+Each file is a series of messages with some metadata from a single season in the game of Diplomacy and for a single pair of people.
 The series of files that you feed the program <b>must all be between the same two players</b>.
 To get best results, you should give the program all of the messages that have so far occurred between two players.